Ghost Rider (comic book): Volume 2

 Blaze's Ghost Rider career ends when the demon Zarathos, who inhabited Blaze's body as Ghost Rider, flees in issue #81 (June 1983), the finale, in order to pursue the villain named Centurious.
 Now free of his curse, Blaze goes off to live with Roxanne.
 Blaze occasionally appeared in the subsequent 1990–1998 series, Ghost Rider, which starred a related character, Daniel Ketch.
-This series revealed Blaze and Roxanne eventually got married and had two children.
+This series revealed Blaze and Roxanne eventually married and had two children.

-Volume 2
+Volume 3

 The third Ghost Rider, Danny Ketch, debuted in Ghost Rider vol. 2 #1 (May 1990).
 The series ended with a cliffhanger in vol. 2 #93 (Feb.
 1998).
 Marvel finally published the long-awaited final issue nine years later as Ghost Rider Finale (Jan.
 2007), which reprints vol. 2 #93 and the previously unpublished #94.

 In their review of Ghost Rider #80–85, Wizard gave the series their lowest possible rating, citing convoluted, tangential plots, dragged out fight scenes, and inappropriately cartoonish art.

-Volume 3
+Volume 4

 Blaze returned as Ghost Rider in a 2001 six-issue miniseries written by Devin Grayson, Ghost Rider #1–6 (August 2001 – January 2002).

-Collected in the Hammer Road? -titled collected edition.

-Volume 4

-Johnny Blaze's continued journeys as chronicled in a six-issue limited series written by Garth Ennis, Ghost Rider: Road to Damnation.

 Volume 5

+Johnny Blaze's continued journeys as chronicled in a six-issue limited series (November 2005 – April 2006) written by Garth Ennis, Ghost Rider: Road to Damnation.